ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

 **Setting Logs**

-User can check the settings and parameters that were set while detecting the peak-table by going to the *Settings* option given in peak-table menu bar.
+You can check the settings and parameters that were set while detecting the peak-table by going to the *Settings* option given in peak-table menu bar.

 ![Setting Logs Option](../../img/Polly-PeakML/settingLogs.png) <center>**Figure 17.** Setting Logs Option</center>

-Setting logs have defined section for the parameters using in curating peakgroups through Polly-PeakML.
+Curation Parameters used in PeakML can be found in the setting logs for your reference.

 ![Setting Logs](../../img/Polly-PeakML/peakMLSettingLogs.png) <center>**Figure 18.** Peak curation settings</center>

-## Exporting Results
+##Exporting Results

 **As csv and pdf**

-The user can export the results of the classified peak-table in form of csv and pdf.
-Followings are the options provided to the users to export the results -
+You can export the results of the classified peak-table in form of csv and pdf.
+Following are the options provided to you to export the results -

-* Export selected groups - User can manually select the peak-groups in the peak-table that he wants to export as csv or pdf files.
+* Export selected groups - You can manually select the peak-groups in the peak-table that you want to export as csv or pdf files.

-* Export displayed groups - User can filter out the peak-groups in peak-table using labels drop-down.
+* Export displayed groups - You can filter out the peak-groups in peak-table using labels drop-down.
 This option exports all the peak-groups that are currently visible in peak-table i.e. filtered out peak-groups would not be exported.

 * Export all signals- This option exports all the signals i.e peak-groups with following labels are exported -